davidchesnut/sp-dev-docs/docs/general-development/how-to-save-from-excel-client-to-the-server.md

 keywords: how to,howdoi,howto
 f1_keywords:
 - how to,howdoi,howto
-ms.prod: SHAREPOINT
+ms.prod: OFFICE365
 ms.assetid: 28716ba5-0774-44df-833b-0034d2c63319
 ---

 # How to: Save from Excel Client to the Server

 This example shows you how to:

 1. Create a workbook with editable ranges.

 2. Save the workbook to a SharePoint document library that is a trusted location.

    > [!NOTE]
    > It is assumed that you have already created a SharePoint document library and made it a trusted location.
 For more information, see  [How to: Trust a Location](how-to-trust-a-location.md).
 3. Change values in a workbook by using the parameters pane in Excel Web Access.